mvolkanatalay/scRNAseq-PulmonaryFibrosis/scRNAseq-PF.md

                       nGene = nFeature_RNA)
 ```

 It would be useful to add a new entry to metadata as Diagnosis.
-Mark the cells according to Control, cHP, ILD, NSIP, IPF, Sarcoidosis.
+Mark the cells according to Control, cHP, ILD, NSIP, IPF, and Sarcoidosis.

 ```
 df_description = read.csv(file = "../Data/Source/aba1972_table_s2.csv")